xen0vas/vseutil/README.md

 - Copy latest DAT file to target machine and executes the DAT in order to keep VSE 8.8.x antivirus updated
 - Runs on 32bit as well as 64bit Windows OS

-The vse88x script developed based on the following article which describes the steps to update VSE 8.8.x DAT files on endpoints machines manually
+The vseutil script developed based on the following article which describes the steps to update VSE 8.8.x DAT files on endpoints machines manually

 https://kc.mcafee.com/corporate/index?page=content&id=KB51679